troywilsonsportsscience/troywilsonsportsscience.github.io/_pages/case_studies.md

 ### Large-Group Hockey Testing Protocol Optimization

 **Context**
-Multi-team hockey environment supporting 20+ teams and over 200 athletes.
+Multi-team hockey environment supporting 20+ teams and over 200 athletes during the Summer and Fall of 2025.

 **Problem**
 High athlete volume led to long testing days, inconsistent protocols, and large datasets that were difficult for coaches to interpret.
 Early testing batteries produced more data than actionable decisions.